 If the outcome of the claim is an order to pay the unreduced pension, you must inform the employer and request the full strain cost.
 It will be for the employer to determine how much, if any, of that cost it can meet under the exit cap regulations.

+Exit cap responsibilities